 - 1. Hygiene and safety measures are in place in all CÉF facilities or community spaces. - 2.
 Everyone must comply at all times with applicable health guidelines in the context of a pandemic.
 These guidelines are outlined in the "Pandemic Response Plan" in effect at CÉF. - 3.
-CÉF requires that all staff members wear a protective mask.
-The mask will be provided by CÉF. - 4.
+CÉF requires that all staff members wear a protective mask. - 4.
 CÉF asks all those who use and visit CÉF premises wear a protective mask. - 5.
-Wearing a protective mask is mandatory for Grade 4 to 12 students at school and on the bus.
-Parents will be encouraged to purchase masks for their child and will need to ensure that they are replaced / washed regularly. - Body temperature monitoring terminals will be installed in each school and in the offices.
-The temperature of students and staff will be taken before entering schools and CÉF offices. - 7.
-Personal protective equipment must be worn by staff members called to interact closely with students presenting COVID-19 symptoms. - 8.
-Government authorities no longer consider it necessary to restrict the number of people per premises. - 9.
-CÉF maintains the rule of physical distancing between people, while asking that schools adapt this rule to the various situations they face. - 10.
-School principals are responsible for ensuring that hygiene and safety rules are always followed by everyone. - 11.
-Clear and adequate signage must be installed to control people's movements within CÉF's facilities. - 12.
+Wearing a protective mask is mandatory for Prekindergarten to 12 students at school and on the bus.
+Parents will be encouraged to purchase masks for their child and will need to ensure that they are replaced / washed regularly. - 6.
+The use of a mask which makes one's mouth visible is not recommended in the context of CÉF activities. - 7.
+Body temperature monitoring terminals are installed in each school and in the offices.
+The temperature of students and staff will be taken before entering schools and CÉF offices. - 8.
+Personal protective equipment must be worn by staff members called to interact closely with students presenting COVID-19 symptoms. - 9.
+Government authorities no longer consider it necessary to restrict the number of people per premises. - 10.
+CÉF maintains the rule of physical distancing between people, while asking that schools adapt this rule to the various situations they face. - 11.
+School principals are responsible for ensuring that hygiene and safety rules are always followed by everyone. - 12.
+Clear and adequate signage must be installed to control people's movements within CÉF's facilities. - 13.
 Upon arrival, all individuals must wash their hands, in accordance with the rules in effect.
-Hand washing is essential in spread prevention and should be repeated several times per day. - 13.
+Hand washing is essential in spread prevention and should be repeated several times per day. - 14.
 Disposable tissues must be made available to everyone by the schools, organizations and ECEC (CÉPE).
-Tissues must be disposed of in a garbage can immediately after usage. - 14.
+Tissues must be disposed of in a garbage can immediately after usage. - 15.
 The premises are cleaned regularly during the day.